ELEVATE-Project/documents/src/docusaurus/docs/intro.md

 >

-If <PartialExample mentored /> is being hosted as a stand-alone capability and not as part of an existing platform, you can leverage the following services:
+If <PartialExample mentored /> is being hosted as a standalone capability and not as part of an existing platform, you can leverage the following services:

 * User Management
 * Scheduler